 The biggest benefit of the Sapphire Preferred is its versatility.
 It earns Ultimate Rewards points that can be transferred to 13 different airline and hotel partners, including United Airlines, making it valuable if you fly a range of different carriers.
 That versatility is also its downfall, however, as it doesn’t come with any airline-specific perks like lounge access, free checked bags, or priority boarding.

 Alternatively, if you’re a frequent flyer on United, you might want to consider the United Club℠ Infinite Card (Review).
 It offers many of the same benefits as the Explorer card, with the notable addition of a full membership to United Clubs and participating Star Alliance lounges.
-You’ll pay a pretty price for the privilege, though: a $0 intro annual fee, then $525 per year.
+You’ll pay a pretty price for the privilege, though: a $525 per year.

 For rates and fees of The Platinum Card® from American Express, please click here.